-- 32. We have been advised that concerns around sustainability and traceability of imports, links to deforestation and provenance of raw materials feedstock are addressed through certification schemes that can validate claims about provenance of raw materials.
-The preferred and recommended scheme is Zemo's Renewable Fuels Assurance Scheme (RFAS). - 33.
-Membership of the RFAS scheme involves annual audits and continuous compliance monitoring in order to ensure protection of land and biodiversity, and use of waste as a resource.
-The fuel supply chain must be traceable from feedstock origin to customer depot. - 34.
-Council officers have spoken with UDC procurement team who have advised that they will be able to include membership of ZEMO's RFAS as a qualifying requirement as part of the procurement from the existing fuel framework. - 35.
+- 31. Membership of the RFAS scheme involves annual audits and continuous compliance monitoring in order to ensure protection of land and biodiversity, and use of waste as a resource.
+The fuel supply chain must be traceable from feedstock origin to customer depot. - 32.
+Council officers have spoken with UDC procurement team who have advised that they will be able to include membership of ZEMO's RFAS as a qualifying requirement as part of the procurement from the existing fuel framework. - 33.
 The options available to the council are - a.
 Invest over £11.5million in the next 5 years in fleet electrification - b.
 Do nothing towards its Net Zero by 2030 commitment - c.
 Switch fuel to HVO to provide an immediate reduction in CO2 emissions and progress towards Net Zero Fleet